Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \paragraph{Prepone} Similar to the \textit{Postpone} operator, the \textit{Prepone} operator aims at improving the current solution $S$ by shifting some of the departure times $t(S)$ and obtaining better driver routes $\routeDriverCND(S)$.
 While the \textit{Postpone} operator delays the departure times of selected rides, the \textit{Prepone} operator shifts the departure of selected rides to earlier points in time.
 Again, vehicle routes $\routeVehicleCND(S)$ remain unchanged.

 \paragraph{Insert Intermediate Stop (Random)} The previously presented operators focus on adjusting driver routes and departure times while fixing the vehicle routes.
 In contrast, the operator \textit{Insert Intermediate Stop (Random)} modifies the vehicle routes~$\routeVehicleCND(S)$ by inserting intermediate stops at service stations for potential driver exchanges.
 First, we choose a ride segment to insert an intermediate stop.
 Here, we prioritize segments with long durations as splitting these into shorter segments might allow for more flexible and thus more efficient driver routing.
 However, for the sake of diversification, we do not strictly select the ride segment with the longest travel duration but rather randomize the selection to a certain degree controlled by a perturbation factor~$\paramDeterminism$.
 Given a list of $n$ ride segments ordered by their descending travel duration, we draw a random number $y \in [0,1)$ and select the ride segment at position $\lfloor y^{\paramDeterminism} n \rfloor$.
 Second, we randomly choose a service station reachable within the detour limit to insert into this ride segment, which changes some of the departure times~$t(S)$.
 We adjust the vehicle route accordingly.
-Finally, we update the driver routes~$\routeDriverCND(S)$ as described in Section \ref{sss:constrHeuristic}.
+Finally, we update the driver routes~$\routeDriverCND(S)$.

 \paragraph{Insert Intermediate Stop (Shortest Detour)} The operator \textit{Insert Intermediate Stop (Shortest Detour)} modifies vehicle routes by inserting intermediate stops at service stations.
 However, instead of selecting a service station randomly, we now choose a service station based on the additional driving time that the change implies.
 As in the previously described operator, we first select a ride segment.
 Here, we prioritize ride segments with long travel times.
 Next, we rank all service stations according to the descending detour they cause.
 From this list we do not simply select the station leading to the shortest detour but again randomize the selection as we do for the selection of ride segments.
+Then, we adjust the vehicle routes $\routeVehicleCND(S)$ and departure times~$t(S)$ accordingly and finally update the driver routes~$\routeDriverCND(S)$.